Prunella (fairy tale): Prezzemolina (Castellina in Chianti)

 In an Italian tale from Castellina in Chianti, from Sienese Chianti, titled Prezzemolina, a group of fairies beg for alms and find a little girl and her little mother.
 The fairies find the girl cute and convince the mother to give them the girl.
 The girl's mother agrees to their terms and gives the fairies her daughter.
 The fairies take the girl home with them and order her to prepare their food, their beds, clean the house "and everything", then leave.
 The little girl begins to cry, when a little man named Memè appears to her and asks what is the matter.
 The girl explains to Memè the fairies' orders, Memè leaves, then returns and promises to do her chores for her.
 The fairies return and see that everything has been done.
 The fairies then give the girl the same chores for days after, which she does with Memè's help.
 The fairies convene and admit they want to devour the girl, then decide to send her to Fata Morgana and get the little box of the Be' Giullare ("scatolina de' Be' Giullare", in the original).
 The next day, the fairies order the girl to pay a visit to Fata Morgana and fetch the little box.
 Memè intercepts her, warns her Fata Morgana will devour her and advises her how to proceed: she is to grease two creeking doors, climb up some stairs, call for Fata Morgana and steal the box, while the fairy is sharpening her teeth.
 Memè also gives her some grease.
 Prezzemolina does as instructed, calls for Fata Morgana and steals the little box.
 The fairy commands the doors to close on the girl, but they remain still.
 At a distance, Prezzemolina opens the little box and little animals, "like butterflies", fly out of the box.
 Memè appears to her and helps her close the animals inside the box again.
 Prezzemolina delivers the little box to the fairies.
 Lastly, the fairies order Prezzemolina to boil a cauldron of hot water, for after their return.
 Memè approaches Prezzemolina and asks what is she doing, she then explains the fairies plan to throw her in.
 Memè suggests Prezzemolina calls for the fairies to come check the cauldron, then they will shove the faires into the boiling water.
 After the fairies come back, Prezzemolina bids the fairies check the boiling cauldron, and both she and Memè shove the fairies into the hot water.
 Free from the fairies, Prezzemolina and Memè marry.
+The tale was also classified as type 428, "Il Lupo", wherein the wolf is replaced by a human helper.